MochiLab/MochiModel/README.md

 python Master.py

 ## Reference
 * Alexander Card.
-(In preparation). ---------- (Master's thesis).
+(In preparation).
+A new measurement of electron densities in the MOCHI LabJet experiment using an unequal path length, heterodyne interferometer (Master's thesis).
 University of Washington

 ## Contact
 Alexander Card card@uw.edu